the4thdave/JobHuntHelper/README.md

 Click on the green "Code" button above (near the About section) and copy the HTTPS link.

-Next, open your terminal and type
+Next, open your terminal and enter:

 ```
 $ git clone {the HTTPS link copied earlier}
 ```

-Then, cd into the new folder and type
+Then, cd into the new folder and use this command to install the required dependencies:

 ```
 $ npm install
 ```

-(This will install the required dependencies)

-Then, you will need to install PostgreSQL on your computer and set up a database and table.
+Then, you will need to install PostgreSQL on your computer.

 [Click here to download PostgreSQL](https://www.postgresql.org/download/)

 Once you have downloaded and installed PostgreSQL, you will need to create a database and run it on port 5432.

 Then, create a table named "api" so that it will work with this app.

-Next, you must run the client with:
+Next, use this command to run the client:

 ```
 $ npm start
 ```

-Lastly, you must run the server with:
+Lastly, use this command to run the server:

 ```
 $ npm run dev